Kristopher Baker iOS roots · Product systems · AI-assisted workflows

 The Workflow I Actually Use

-In external mode, the LLM stages do not call a provider at all.
+In external mode, the LLM stages do not call a provider directly.
 They write a prompt bundle to disk and exit.
-The agent (Claude Code, Cursor, Codex, whichever you prefer) reads that bundle, produces the response JSON, writes it back, and then re-runs the stage with --ingest.
-The agent becomes the model.
-It sees every prompt.
-It sees every response.
-It can pause, ask me a question, fix a bad field, and re-ingest without re-running the whole pipeline.
+An agent — Claude Code, Cursor, Codex, whatever you prefer — reads the bundle, produces the response JSON, writes it back, and re-runs the stage with --ingest.

 The Honest Limits